 The Extended Day program offers a service to the school community and provides enriching, structured care for children.
 It is offered to students in all grade levels from 2:30-6:00 on school days.
-Students are provided homework assistance, recreational activities, snack, arts and crafts, and access to educational technology.
-Students utilize Compass Learning in reading and math while attending the program in order to impact academic achievement.
-Special events such as a talent show and outdoor water games are planned throughout the year.
+Students are provided homework assistance, recreational activities, snacks, arts and crafts, and access to educational technology.
+Special events such as a talent show, student conducted plays, and outdoor water games are planned throughout the year.